connormeaton/connormeaton.github.io/_posts/2019-03-25-facial-emotion-classification.md

     prediction_data, prediction_labels
 ```

-Finally, everything is in place to train the support-vector classification model , which is done by the code below.
+Finally, everything is in place to train the support-vector classification model, which is done by the code below.
 It performed with 82% accuracy.

 ```
 accur_lin = []